If Public Figures Were Stocks: A Reputation Market Analysis

 Donald Trump is the meme stock of the reputation market.
 The fundamentals are genuinely debatable, but the volume is undeniable.
 Love him or despise him, you can't ignore the position size.

-Characteristics: Moderate or low price relative to historical impact.
-The market hasn't caught up.
+Characteristics: Moderate or low price relative to their actual standing in informed circles.
+The crowd hasn't caught up.
 These are the Warren Buffett picks.

 Saladin (Ticker: SALADIN)